-Well then, ladies and gentlemen, 2019 is at an end and in it’s dusk it was time for me to look back and contemplate.
+Well then, ladies and gentlemen, 2019 is at an end and in its dusk, it was time for me to look back and contemplate.

 The war was over, so now what?
 Good question.
 Slowly started to get my creative juices flowing.
-The machine had been shutdown for over eight years and it wasn’t easy to crank it up again.
+The machine had been shut down for over eight years and it wasn’t easy to crank it up again.
 I was already working on video and kept on doing that, but also managed to regain my old passion for photography.

-Arround 2003 a couple of then friends of mine and I decided that it would be fun to start an erotic website.
-We managed to find some funds and as such we bought a domain name.
+Around 2003 a couple of then friends of mine and I decided that it would be fun to start an erotic website.
+We managed to find some funds and as such, we bought a domain name.
 I had some experience with photography so that would become my task.
 Shoot the models.
 We had a plan, a website and some content and it was fun for a while, but we ran out of money and things went kind of south.
 The business folded.

-While shooting video, and having the idea of shootig vlogs, I got some studio lights and a background setup.
+While shooting video, and having the idea of shooting vlogs, I got some studio lights and a background setup.
 The idea of vlogging kind of faded to the background ( depression made me afraid of starting something new ) so I used the lights and backgrounds setup to do a few cosplay shoots with my wife.
 For a while I kept asking others to stand in and shoot with me, but somehow very few to nothing came out of that.